freeverseio/LAOS-roadmap/README.md

 The following are the 3 main deliverables of Milestone 3.

 ### Deliverable 1:
-In order to open the economy of the LAOS token we will implement XC-20 protocol for reserve transfer.
-We also activate the XCMv3 primitives to control Living Assets from sibling parachains.
-Additionally we will create the second LAOS evolution chain and integrate means to move collections among evoChains.
+We will extend the XC-20 transfers with XCMv3 primitives to control Living Assets from sibling parachains.

-- [ownChain] XC-20 protocol
 - [ownChain] remote transfer of Living Assets

 ### Deliverable 2: